Earn 72 units through coursework and the hands-on Applied Finance Project.

 Introduction to the Finance of Blockchain and Cryptocurrency (Elective - Fall)

 Professor: Ben Tsai

 This course will introduce students to the financial concepts in the cryptocurrency industry.
 Basic topics covered include historical performance, valuation, regulatory concerns, and infrastructure of the crypto market.
 It will then move to derivatives, centralized and decentralized financing (DeFi), and staking.
 Finally, the course will discuss asset and wealth management in the blockchain/cryptocurrency space, including asset tokenization.

 Financial Market Risk and Regulation (Elective - Fall)

 The course is organized around three dimensions involving financial institutions’ risk exposures: (1) the key risks created by the business models of banks and capital market intermediaries; (2) how the government addresses these risks through regulation and supervision; and (3) how firms manage the franchise and compliance risks arising from (1) and (2) through their internal risk management, governance, and compliance systems.

 Career development programming supplies students with necessary career-management skills and tools to effectively identify, compete, and secure professional opportunities.

 Special Topics in Financial Engineering (Electives)

-Choose four of seven courses offered, two during Spring term and two during the last Fall term.
+Choose five of eight courses offered, two during Spring term and three during the last Fall term.
 Special topics courses consist of an in-depth examination of problems or issues in an area of current concern in financial engineering.